gbroxey/blog/wip2.md

 Also, $A_1 \perp A_0$, so by [Lemma 7][density1],

 $$\dnat(A) = \dnat(A_1) H(A_0) = \frac{1}{3} \sum_{i, j \geq 0} \frac{1}{4^i 9^j} = \frac{1}{2}$$

+TODO add something here about why we did all that

 ---